All Episodes

 This is what they're setting up.

-The Zogby poll that showed Hillary's support eroding at the end of last month.
+Captain Ed at the captain's quarters, Ed Morrissey, writes today, recall the pushback, the Zogby poll that showed Hillary's support eroding at the end of last month.

 The numbers showed Hillary losing ground against all Republican contenders and had some correlation with Rasmussen's numbers as well.

-Nonsense came the response.
+Nonsense, came the response.

-Gallup's polling in November two weeks earlier showed that Hillary is maintaining her momentum.
+Gallup's polling in November, two weeks earlier, showed that Hillary is maintaining her momentum.

-Uh Rudy Giuliani continues to lose support.
+Rudy Giuliani continues to lose support.

 Hillary Clinton drops nine points in Gallup's latest poll.

-Her ship has begun to take on water.
+They knew this last week, that her ship has begun to take on water.

-Now, Gallup hasn't posted a text report uh other than what's on the USA Today website, but the trend for Hillary looks bad seems to be accelerating here.
+Now, Gallup hasn't posted a text report other than what's on the USA Today website, but the trend for Hillary looks bad seems to be accelerating here.

-By the way, Hillary's out there saying her staff said, Well, we were just kidding about the kindergarten thing.
+By the way, Hillary's out there saying her staff said, well, we were just kidding about the kindergarten thing.

 Can't you take a joke?